-During 2011, the Commission held four regular meetings and one teleconference meeting.
+During 2012, the Commission held two regular meetings.
 With a full-time staff of two, the Commission continues to increase its case processing and fine-tune its procedures.
 Staff consistently works to increase staff responsiveness.
 Increased responsiveness increases the Commission's accessibility and has resulted in increased interaction with the public.
 Current funding levels allow for four regular meetings a year in Anchorage.

-2011 Regular Meeting Locations
+2012 Regular Meeting Locations